 White Linen Night

 If you have a keen appreciation for the arts and the romantic, White Linen Night is for you.
 Held annually on the first Saturday of August, White Linen night invites you to dress in your best white clothing and stroll down Julia Street, where you can experience the local fine art galleries throughout the Arts District.
-This is the place to socialize, have a good time and find those must-have art pieces created by local talent.
+This is the place to socialize, pass a good time, and find those must-have art pieces created by local talent.

 Southern Decadence